Facing Speech Problems? Learn About Speech Therapist & Various Treatments Available

 |Your improvement totally depends on you, how you deal with your stammering and how much effort you put in to recover.|

 The therapist should give you and your child strategies to deal with difficulties more effectively.
 They will likely give you activities to practice at home to reinforce the skills your child is learning.
-Kids who make the most progress tend to be those whose get involved in their treatment.
+Kids who make the most progress tend to be those who get their parents involved in their treatment.